 To contribute news or a feature to Icon News, email editor Lynette Gill to discuss your ideas.

 - Articles on recent initiatives, special treatments or interesting projects

 - Group and Network updates

 - Reviews of recent conferences and other events

 - Book reviews

-If you have ideas for social media campaigns or iniatives that would be right for Icon's 'main' channels, simply liaise with our Digital Media Officer.
+And if you have ideas for social media campaigns or initiatives liaise with our Communications Officer.